-In support of these objectives WJ have developed an extensive and award winning ‘Induction’ to ensure all new starters are given the tools and understanding they need.
-The induction is a residential course, over 5 days, covering operative safety with hands on practical sessions as well as ‘Policies and Procedures’.
+In support of these objectives, WJ has developed an extensive and award-winning ‘Induction’ to ensure all new starters are given the tools and understanding they need.
+The induction is a residential course, over 5 days, covering operative safety with hands-on practical sessions as well as ‘Policies and Procedures’.
 It’s important that new employees are immersed into the group culture and understand that their safety and wellbeing is interdependent on WJ colleagues, the wider highways industry and the communities, where and for whom they work.
 Also, subjects as diverse as Fairness, Inclusion and Respect (FIR) in Construction, Air Quality and Waste are key elements of the training.

-The road marking sector has a considerable number of people, with practical experience, who have risen through the ranks to become supervisors, managers and directors and now the IHE are ensuring the wider industry can recognise them as professionals.
+The road marking sector has a considerable number of people, with practical experience, who has risen through the ranks to become supervisors, managers and directors and now the IHE is ensuring the wider industry can recognise them as professionals.

 Membership of the IHE has facilitated WJ individuals to take advantage of the Institutes extensive highways experience and trained specialist advisors, mentors and reviewers whilst working towards formally recognised qualifications, based upon their industry experience.

 WJ Group who already have a number of proud employees with IHE Membership and EngTech Professional Qualifications are the winners of the prestigious Highways England “Championing Safety” award based on their “Transforming Roadmarking Sector Safety Standards”.